FathiFathallah/Microprocessors/README.md

 # Microprocessors-repo
 <pre>
 Microprocessors systems, Microprocessor Architecture.
 The 8088/8086 microprocessor, the Instruction Set and assembly programming of the 8088/8086 family.
-Hardware Specifications, Memory interface, Input/ output Interface and Interrupts.
 Each Directory Has:
    • The problem statement as a PDF file.
    • The solution.